ViltardLeo/Workshop-Introduction-Symfony/README.md

 In this first part you will create your first Symfony skeleton website.

-At least of exercise you need to have this following page:
+For the exercise you need to have this following page:

 <div align="center"><img src="assets/firstPage.png" alt="" width="600px"></div>